 Clinical experience, an essential part of each nursing course, further enables students to gain technical competence to apply theoretical knowledge with practice.
 During the first year, there is one seven-hour clinical lab a week; during the second year, there are two seven-hour labs weekly.
-Transportation to selected clinical sites will be provided/available for Nursing I clinicals only.
+Transportation to selected clinical sites may be provided/available.

-The program is accredited by the National League for Nursing Accrediting Commission (3343 Peachtree Road, NE, Suite 500, Atlanta, GA 30326; phone 404-975-5000) and registered by NY State Education Department.
+The program is accredited by the National League for Nursing Accrediting Commission [3343 Peachtree Road, NE, Suite 500, Atlanta, GA 30326; phone (404) 975-5000] and registered by NY State Education Department.

 A computer with Internet access and Microsoft Word is required for the nursing program.
-An I-Pod Touch without a camera or phone is also required.
+In addition, an I-Pod Touch without a phone or camera (or with camera disabled) is required.